Go Ad-Free!

 Castle your King early

-Pawns can become Queens (or most any other piece)
+Pawns can become Queens (or almost any other piece)

 If you can manage to get one of your pawns across the board to your opponent's back row, you can "promote" them into any other piece except a King.
 Simply choose the new piece you'd like them to become.
 You can even have "extra" Queens or other pieces!